RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 Probably the chipset of your card is not compatible or you have one of the "blacklisted" cards with known problems (mainly Realtek RTL chipsets).
 Check the list of fully working cards and the cards with known problems [on this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Cards%20and%20Chipsets).

+Or maybe you just need to rebbot.
+Seems obvious but sometimes, if your card is frozen for some reason, it works.

 ____

 #### DoS (Deauth) is not working, what can I do?